rubyforgood/casa/README.md

 1. Install [yarn](https://classic.yarnpkg.com/en/docs/install).
 On Ubuntu, [make sure you install it from the official Yarn repo instead of cmdtest](https://classic.yarnpkg.com/en/docs/install/#debian-stable).

 **PostgreSQL ("postgres")**
 1. Make sure that postgres is installed.

-  - On a Mac, you can use [brew install postgres](https://wiki.postgresql.org/wiki/Homebrew) OR brew postgresql-upgrade-database if you have an older version of postgres, or use [Postgres.app](https://postgresapp.com/).
   - If you're on Ubuntu/WSL, use `sudo apt-get install libpq-dev` so the gem can install.
 [Use the Postgres repo for Ubuntu or WSL to get the server and client tools](https://www.postgresql.org/download/linux/ubuntu/).
   - If you're on Fedora/Cent Os use `sudo dnf install libpq-devel`.
 [If you prefer choose package of libpq-devel via rpm](https://pkgs.org/download/libpq-devel)
   - If you're on Windows, use the official [installer](https://www.postgresql.org/download/windows/) and accept all defaults.
 Alternatively, a [Chocolatey](https://chocolatey.org/packages/postgresql) package is available with `choco install postgresql`.